 Alan spent his formative years and early career on his family's dairy farm in Western Maryland.
 Alan is deeply rooted in sustainable and local farming approaches.
 He is currently the Senior Director of Initiatives and Programs for One Generation Fund, focusing on Indigenous farm initiatives.
 Alan moved to New Mexico in 2001 to teach First grade on the Navajo Nation in Smith Lake.
-Alan entered into teacher coaching and non-profit management with Teach for America, serving in New Mexico and Baltimore, Maryland.
+Alan entered teacher coaching and non-profit management with Teach for America, serving in New Mexico and Baltimore, Maryland.
 He joined the Native American Community Academy Inspired Schools Network in 2015 to lead the Fellowship and school supports team.
-Alan served as the Director of the Charter Schools Division at the New Mexico Public Education Department.
-He is a former member of the Dream Dine' Charter School Governing Council, is a member of the ACE Leadership Charter High School's Foundation board and is the Vice President of the Farm Service Agency's Urban County
+Alan served as the Director of the Charter School Governing Council, is a member of the ACE Leadership Charter High School's Foundation board and is the Vice President of the Farm Service Agency's Urban County